aumpierre-unb/Psychrometrics-for-GNU-Octave/README.md

 N = k\ (p_{wet} - p_{vap})
 $$

-where $h$ and $k_{dry}$ are the heat and mass transfer coefficients, $p_{wet}$ is the saturation pressure at the wet bulb temperature and $p_{vap}$ is water vapor pressure of the gaseous phase.
+where $h$ and $k$ are the heat and mass transfer coefficients, $p_{wet}$ is the saturation pressure at the wet bulb temperature and $p_{vap}$ is water vapor pressure of the gaseous phase.
 In most cases, both pressures are much smaller than the total pressure, so the mass flux can be approximate to

 $$
 N = k^*\ (W_{wet} - W)